 We have a healthy balance of staff from NQTs to very experienced teachers, as well as a wide spread across the age range; this mix of experience and background provides for a happy, stimulating and rewarding environment.

-The support staff numbers have grown from 8 in 1997 to 46 in 2011 and perform a vital role in supporting the aims of the school.
+The support staff numbers have grown from 8 in 1997 to 46, and perform a vital role in supporting the aims of the school.